mlangbehn/app-modernization-cicd-lab-iks/README.md

 12. Verify that your pipeline  starts building.

-13. When the pipeline is finish deploying, launch the app to verify the change you made.
+13. When the pipeline is finished deploying, launch the app to verify the change you made.

 14.Run the following command to get the port number of your deployed app